 Ledyaeva (2013) explores the relationship between the level of corruption and the type of political regime in the country of origin of overseas investors.
 The study finds that investors from less corrupt and more democratic regimes tend to invest in countries with lower corruption and more democratic institutions.
-Conversely, investors from more corrupt and less democratic countries tend to invest in more corrupt and less democratic countries.
+Conversely, investors from more corrupt and less democratic countries tend to invest in more corrupt and less democratic countries tend to invest in more corrupt and less democratic outries tend to invest in more corrupt and less democratic countries.
 This raises the question "Does the regulatory framework of a country deter outward FDI, or do countries with higher CPI values still invest in Pakistan?"
 Or "Do investors from less corrupt and more democratic countries investing in Pakistan follow a similar trend?"